flowexam.com teacher explaining dynamic verbs in English on a blackboard with examples for TOEIC® preparation

 Flow Exam team

-Action verbs describe concrete, measurable tasks that a person performs in a professional context.
+Action verbs describe concrete and measurable tasks that a person performs in a professional context.

-In the TOEIC®, they frequently appear in job listings, job descriptions, and professional emails (Parts 5, 6, and 7).
+In the TOEIC®, they frequently appear in job postings, job descriptions, and professional emails (Parts 5, 6, and 7).
 For example: "supervise the team" or "implement new procedures".

-The main trap: confusing similar verbs like "oversee" and "overlook", which have completely opposite meanings, or choosing a verb that is too generic for the expected business context.
+The main trap: confusing similar verbs like "oversee" and "overlook," which have completely opposite meanings, or choosing a verb that is too general for the expected business context.

 Why Action Verbs are Everywhere in the TOEIC®

-The test evaluates your ability to navigate an English-speaking professional environment.
-Action verbs are the core vocabulary of this world: they describe responsibilities, achievements, and skills.
+The test assesses your ability to function in an English-speaking professional environment.
+Action verbs are the basic vocabulary of this world: they describe responsibilities, achievements, and skills.

 In Part 5, you must choose the correct verb to complete a sentence.
-In Part 7, you must quickly understand what a candidate has accomplished or what a role requires.
-If you mix up "manage" and "maintain", or if you miss the nuance between "coordinate" and "collaborate", you lose points.
+In Part 7, you must quickly understand what a candidate has accomplished or what a position requires.
+If you confuse "manage" and "maintain," or if you don't grasp the nuance between "coordinate" and "collaborate," you lose points.

-Candidates we coach for the TOEIC® save precious reading time when they master these verbs.
+Among the candidates we coach for the TOEIC®, those who master these verbs save valuable reading time.
 They instantly identify key information without rereading.

 The 5 Main Categories of Action Verbs in the TOEIC®

-In the TOEIC®, action verbs fall into 5 main families.
+In the TOEIC®, action verbs fall into 5 main categories.
 Knowing these categories helps you anticipate vocabulary based on the context.

 Management and Leadership

-- supervise: to watch over a team's work
+• supervise: to watch over the work of a team

-- oversee: to have overall responsibility for a project
+• oversee: to have general responsibility for a project

-- monitor: to track the evolution of a situation
+• monitor: to keep track of the progress of a situation

 TOEIC® Example: